isabella232/www-event-testtwo/program/call-for-papers.md

 Speakers should focus on the following guidance for each of the tracks:

-BUILDER - show us how to build more secured apps
+* BUILDER - show us how to build more secured apps

-BREAKER - show us how not to build more secured apps
+* BREAKER - show us how not to build more secured apps

-DEFENDER - show us world-class application defense, including the tools and techniques enabling detection and response to attacks
+* DEFENDER - show us world-class application defense, including the tools and techniques enabling detection and response to attacks

-LEADERSHIP - show us how to shape and inspire both change and understanding in the teams and organizations around us
+* LEADERSHIP - show us how to shape and inspire both change and understanding in the teams and organizations around us

-<b>CfP IMPORTANT DATES:</b>
+**CfP IMPORTANT DATES:**

 CfP Opens <b>January 27, 2020</b>